TinyStuff/TinyHttpClientPool/README.md

 ## Why use it?

 * Exclusive access to an HttpClient while calling
-* Allows for custom headers
+* Allows for custom headers per request while reusing HttpClients
-* Reuse of already instansiated HttpClients
+* Pools are cool

 ## Why is it created